 - Student Enrollment – 136 students

-10. The Milan Institute of Cosmetology (MIC) – Amarillo, El Paso & San Antonio, TX
+10. The Milan Institute & Milan Institute of Cosmetology – Amarillo, El Paso & San Antonio, TX

 - Student Enrollment – 456 students for all Texas locations.

 11. Vogue College of Cosmetology